Skip to content

 The advantages of air miles credit cards

-Cheaper flights
+Cheaper flights and upgrades

-Air miles could help you save money on your travel costs – not just cheaper flights, but also upgrades, hotels and car hire.
+Air miles could help you save money on your travel costs – not just offering cheaper flights, but also upgrades, hotels and car hire.

 Just be aware that there’s no such thing as a ‘free flight’.
 You may have enough air miles to cover the cost of your ticket, but you’ll still need to pay the taxes and charges.